sst2010/github-labels-batch-processing/README.md

 - Add label detection feature to warn the users beforehand if the script will work or not.
 - Add dry run feature.
 - Add feature to handle multi-page labels ( large amount of labels ) in an automated manner.
-  - Currently, script needs to be run on all label pages manually.
+  - Currently, the script needs to be run on all label pages manually.
 - Add feature to do it for multiple repositories in an automated manner.
-  - Currently, script needs to be run on all repo pages manually.
+  - Currently, the script needs to be run on all repo pages manually.
 - Create a user-friendly browser extension or at least UI interface ( with injected HTML ).

 ## Farewell